Systems & Control (Transfer minor/doorstroomminor)

 The contents of the minor programme is the same for all students regardless of the specialisation they choose later during the Systems & Control master’s programme.
 After the start of the master’s programme students still will have to take some advanced bachelor’s courses to acquire specific knowledge for the chosen specialisation.
 These courses will belong to the master’s programme.

 N.B.
 The learning agreement signed by the student and his Examination Board must have reached the UT-contactperson before the enrolment ends.
+Please also attach your most recent transcript of records.

 Good to know that this minor aims to attract students from universities of applied sciences (HBO) who have the adequate motivation and capacities to complete an English-taught degree programme on university level.